nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 4. Download the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) and save it inside your project folder.

-5. Train the model or ommit to use a pre-trained model:
+5. Train the model or omit this step to use a pre-trained model:

     - To train the model, first delete the [model.h5.zip](https://github.com/nahuelsiemaszko/facial-expression-recognition/raw/main/model.h5.zip) file and run: